Hervey de Stanton: Chancellor of the Exchequer and Chief Justice

 On 28 September 1314, he was appointed one of the barons of the exchequer, and on 22 June 1316 Chancellor of the Exchequer, but continued to act as a judge, and was regularly summoned to parliament with the other judges.
 In 1323 he was made chief justice of the king's bench, and directed to discharge his duties at the exchequer by a substitute.
 On 27 March 1324, Stanton resigned the chief justiceship, and on 26 March was reappointed chancellor of the exchequer.
 He resigned the latter post on 18 July 1326, when he was appointed Chief Justice of the Common Pleas.
 Stanton seems to have sided with Edward II, and in September Queen Isabella seized eight hundred marks which he had deposited at Bury St Edmunds.
 He was not reappointed on the accession of Edward III, and the proceedings of an iter he had held at London were reversed.

 Foundation of Michaelhouse

 As prebend of Husthwaite, York, and parson of East Dereham, he is mentioned as receiving protection on 30 January and 11 February 1327.
 On 2 March he had licence to alienate in mortmain the manor and advowson of Barenton to the masters and scholars of St Michael's, Cambridge.
 Stanton died in 1327, before he could give effect to his foundation, and the licence was renewed to his executors.
-He was buried in the church of St Michael, Cambridge; during the relaying of the chancel floor in the 1850s, de Stanton's sarcophagus was unearthed.
+He was buried in the church of St Michael, Cambridge; during the relaying of the chancel floor in the 1850's, de Stanton's sarcophagus was unearthed.
 His foundation of Michaelhouse was eventually absorbed in Trinity College, where Stanton is still commemorated as a benefactor and a memorial chapel survives.